zettsu-t/cppMockgen/notes.md

 * CppMockGen does not make mocks for member functions with ref-qualifier (`&` and `&&`).
 * Matching argument types between link errors and header files handles only simple syntax.
-This causes some missing stubs.
+This causes some missing stubs for references for arrays, pointers to member functions and so on.

 Instead of using va_arg in C++, I think it is more appropriate to use boost::any and std::tuple to pass arbitrary type and number of